Posted by Andrew Lutomski in Muscle Building

 As we are focusing on large, compound movements, we want to work in a rep range that’s relatively low to moderate.
 It is well documented and studied through validated research, which indicates that rep ranges between 4 – 8 are likely to provide us with the most effective progress for both strength and muscle development.

-4 -8 reps is too large of a range, therefore I have broken them down to two ranges:
+4 -8 reps are too large of a range, therefore I have broken them down to two ranges:

-You will be working a quite a high-intensity level each set, however not too high so that you burn out.
-It is going to take a fair amount of exertion to move weights at a relatively low number of reps and consequently, this will have an effect on your nervous system, and our ability to recover.
-So therefore, because we are working at such high intensity, we want to limit both the number of sets in total and the number of sets which are taken to failure.
+You will be working at quite a high-intensity level each set, however not too high so that you burn out.
+It is going to take a fair amount of exertion to move weights at a relatively low number of reps and consequently, this will have an effect on your nervous system, and your ability to recover.
+Therefore, because we are working at such high intensity, we want to limit both the number of sets in total and the number of sets that are taken to failure.

 Each set, you will avoid taking to failure.
 Our fourth set for each exercise is our exception, where reps may be taken beyond the range and even to failure if and where able.

 Rest will also play a big part in this example program.
 At the rep ranges recommended, we will be using predominantly our ATP-PC system consists of adenosine triphosphate (ATP) and phosphocreatine (PC).
 Therefore, it is recommended to use a minimum of 120 seconds between sets, to enable adequate recovery, perhaps slightly more where/when required.